etalab/csvapi/README.md

 **default**: no refresh

-You can force a refresh of the sqlite db creation by specifying `&analysis=yes` in endpoint.
+You can force a refresh of the sqlite db creation by specifying `&refresh=yes` in endpoint.

 ### Data API